 The amount offered in scholarships used to be larger due to more generous funding from the state in previous sessions.
-Increasing funding, as requested, will ensure continued access to this outstanding program by talented students of ALL backgrounds and socio-economic status.
 TAMS is working to increase substantially the proportion of disadvantaged students pursuing science, mathematics, and engineering education.

 It will be extremely difficult for TAMS to expand its impact where it's most needed without increasing the amount of funds available to provide extra scholarships.
 Ideally, TAMS needs funding equivalent to the amount five years ago, adjusted for inflation.